Gr\"uneisen parameter as an entanglement compass and the breakdown of the Hellmann-Feynman theorem

 The detection of genuine quantum phase transitions (QPTs) and QCPs is key in the context of quantum computing, since close to both QPTs and QCPs, the system's states are highly entangled \cite{fazio}.
 This is corroborated by the so-called concurrence, which quantifies the degree of entanglement between two qubits \cite{wootters1,wootters2,fazio}.
 Hence, $\Gamma^{0\textmd{K}}$ can also compute the concurrence between two qubits upon varying $h$ and/or $g$, cf.\,Eq.\,\ref{entropy}.
 In Ref.\,\cite{fazio}, it is discussed the field switching of the entanglement for the canonical 1D Ising model under transverse field (IMTF), demonstrating that close to the QCP the entanglement is strongly magnetic-field-dependent.
 Hence, we consider that $\Gamma^{0\textmd{K}}$ is the appropriate physical quantity to quantify the latter.
 It turns out that applying $\Gamma^{0\textmd{K}}$ (Eq.\,\ref{gamma0K}) to the $S = 3/2$ Hamiltonian with spin-orbit interaction for the case of a Brillouin-like paramagnet \cite{ney,prb}, hydrogen atom under external magnetic field \cite{feynman}, Kondo lattice \cite{kondo}, and Majorana nanowires \cite{marra} leads to $\Gamma^{0\textmd{K}} \rightarrow \infty$ for $h, g \rightarrow 0$, which is the trivial case, i.e., no critical features show up for finite $h$ or $g$.
 Also, their cross and second derivatives of $E_0$ in respect to $h$ and $g$ do not present any divergence, which suggests that QCPs/QPTs are absent for these systems.

-Regarding the case in which the Hamiltonian presents a quadratic and non-diagonal form, $\Gamma^{0\textmd{K}}$ can be employed to probe QCPs.
+Regarding the case in which $E_0$ is non-linear with respect to the tuning parameter, $\Gamma^{0\textmd{K}}$ can be employed to probe QCPs and QPTs.
 This is the case of the 1D IMTF, whose Hamiltonian is given by \cite{sachdev,pfeuty}:

 where $B$ is the modulus of the transverse magnetic field, $S_i^x$ is the spin operator at the $i$ site along the $x$-axis, $J$ is the exchange coupling constant between nearest neighbours magnetic moments, and $S_i^z$ and $S_{i+1}^z$ are the spin operators along the $z$-axis at sites $i$ and $i+1$, respectively.
 Before computing $\Gamma^{0\textmd{K}}$, $E_0$ must be obtained for this case.
 At this point, it is worth mentioning that $\Gamma$, but not $\Gamma^{0\textmd{K}}$, was already computed for this case in the vicinity of the QCP showing a divergent-like behaviour when the magnetic energy matched $J$, i.e., for $\lambda = J/B = 1$ \cite{qsi}.
 To compute $E_0$ for Eq.\,\ref{transverse}, a textbook Jordan-Wigner transformation can be employed and the Hamiltonian is diagonalized, so that \cite{bog}: